 That being said, your sales pipeline is fairly limited to the final stage of the buyer’s journey, so it's not a viable tool to use when making projections that extend far beyond the immediate future.
 In order to look further ahead, you’ll need to analyze your marketing funnel and understand marketing's impact on your sales pipeline.

 3. Understand Your Marketing Funnel

 Your marketing funnel is a representation of the awareness and consideration stages of the buyer's journey.
-In these initial stages, a prospect recognizes that they have a problem or gap that needs to be addressed, they conduct research to identify possible solutions and they educate themselves on what solutions exist that might meet their needs.
-Qualitatively, it encompasses the following metrics:
+In these initial stages, a prospect recognizes that they have a problem or gap that needs to be addressed, they conduct research to identify possible solutions, and they educate themselves on what solutions exist that might meet their needs.
+Qualitatively, it encompasses the following sales metrics:

 - Website Visitors